azat-co/ga-backbone/README.md

   ...
 ```

-The first line will trigger `spinner` event (the function for which we still have to write).
-Second line is just for scoping issues (so we can use appleView inside of the closure). **setTimeout** function is simulating time lag of a real remote server response.
-Inside of it we assign attributes of selected model to our view's model by using **model.set()** function and **model.attributes** property (which return properties of a model).
+The first line will trigger the `spinner` event (the function for which we still have to write).

+Second line is just for scoping issues (so we can use **appleView** inside of the closure).

+`setTimeout` function is simulating a time lag of a real remote server response.
+Inside of it we assign attributes of selected model to our view's model by using `model.set()` function and **model.attributes** property (which returns properties of a model).

-Now we can remove extra code from **render** function and implement **showSpinner** function:
+Now we can remove extra code from `render` function and implement `showSpinner` function:

 ```javascript
   render: function(appleName){